Fall Mason Decor Idea for Fall

 Mason jars crafts continue to be a fun and inexpensive fall decor idea.
 To make this Gather centerpiece I started by reusing a wood centerpiece from Spring.
 The instructions for building a mason jar centerpiece are in the earlier post.

 In today post I am going to show you an easy yet pretty way to update a simple wood box for fall using a few supplies and very little effort.

 Other than the wood box you will need some grey paint, dollar store floral foam for the bases, glass jars, household salt, tea candles and moss.
 The remaining decorations can be what you have on hand.
 I shopped at home and grabbed some DIY cotton boles, a chalk painted pumpkin, and assorted nuts.
 You could also use pinecones.

 Depending on the wooden box you have, paint it white and grey.
 Purchase the silhouette pattern for Gather and create a stencil by cutting the word out on freezer paper.

-I outlined the word first using a pencil and then hand painted the letters with acrylic paint and a small brush.
+Outline the Gather using the stencil and a pencil.
+Remove the stencil and then hand paint the letters with acrylic paint and a small brush.

 Chalk Transfer Method

-If you don’t have a cutter you can still do this project by transfering letters using Word and chalk.
+If you don’t have a cutter you can still do this project by transferring letters using Word and chalk.

-Create Gather on whatever program you prefer.
-Flip the letters horizontally so they are backwards and print.
+Create Gather on whatever computer program you prefer.
+Flip the letters horizontally so they are backward and print.